-Type in P followed by ENTER on the Location Text menu and you will see that a description is already present for location 0.
+Type in P followed by RETURN on the Location Text menu and you will see that a description is already present for location 0.
 The only reason for this is that the programming of The Quill was much simpler if location 0 was always present.
-The text that is present is not important but it does show some of the things that can be entered from the keyboard e.g. FLASH.
-Note that PAPER 0 and PAPER 6 have been used and that the use of INK 9 as a permanent colour has automatically changed the INK colour.
+The text that is present is not important but it does show some of the things that can be entered from the keyboard e.g. Reverse.